×

 You can also set a taint on a specific node by running the following command:

-$ oc adm taint nodes <node-name> multi-arch.openshift.io/arch=arm64:NoSchedule
+$ oc adm taint nodes <node-name> multiarch.openshift.io/arch=arm64:NoSchedule

-Creating a default toleration
+Creating a default toleration in a namespace

+When a node or machine set has a taint, only workloads that tolerate that taint can be scheduled.
 You can annotate a namespace so all of the workloads get the same default toleration by running the following command:

 $ oc annotate namespace my-namespace \

-'scheduler.alpha.kubernetes.io/defaultTolerations'='[{"operator": "Exists", "effect": "NoSchedule", "key": "multi-arch.openshift.io/arch"}]'
+'scheduler.alpha.kubernetes.io/defaultTolerations'='[{"operator": "Exists", "effect": "NoSchedule", "key": "multiarch.openshift.io/arch"}]'

 Tolerating architecture taints in workloads

-Example deployment with a toleration
+Example deployment with toleration set

 apiVersion: apps/v1